Back to blog

 HubSpot is the natural Salesforce alternative for SMBs.
 Its base CRM is free, and paid plans start at €15/user/month (Starter).

 Strengths: Excellent interface, coherent marketing+CRM ecosystem, Breeze AI for suggestions and enrichment, rich community and documentation.
-Fast adoption — less than one week for a team of 10.
+Fast adoption, less than a week for a team of 10.

 Limits: Breeze AI remains generative AI (suggestions, enrichment), not agentic AI (autonomous execution).
 The CRM stays form-driven.
-And HubSpot is a US company — data transits through US servers despite contractual GDPR clauses.
+HubSpot is a US company, data transits through US servers despite contractual GDPR clauses.

 Data sovereignty: Limited.
-US cloud data with GDPR clauses.
+US cloud with GDPR clauses.

 Verdict: Best option if your priority is simplicity and fast adoption, and data sovereignty is not a hard requirement.